 The study population consisted of two cohorts of patients with medium- to high-risk of CAD without previous coronary revascularization.
-In the study group, there were 98 patients with type 2 DM and there were 100 patients without DM in the control group.
-All of them were outpatients who underwent 99mTc-sestamibi SPECT MPI with pharmacologic stress using dipyridamole.
-The test was requested for assessment of myocardial ischemia in all the patients.
-The patients in the study group had previously diagnosed DM and were treated with insulin or oral hypoglycemic agents.
-Selection of patients was performed so that the groups were matched with no significant differences between them regarding classical risk factors of CAD [age, sex, body mass index, smoking, arterial hypertension, previous myocardial infarction (MI), and symptoms of angina].
+In study group, there were 98 patients with diabetes mellitus type 2 and 100 patients without diabetes in control group.
+All of them were outpatients underwent ^{99m}Tc-sestamibi SPECT MPI with pharmacologic stress using dipyridamole.
+The test was requested for assessment of myocardial ischemia in all patients.
+The patients in study group had previously diagnosed DM and were treated with insulin or oral hypoglycemic agents.
+Selection of patients was performed so that the groups were matched with no significant differences between them regarding classical risk factors of CAD (age, sex, body mass index, smoking, arterial hypertension, previous myocardial infarction and symptoms of angina).
 The study was conducted prospectively under the rules of the Declaration of Helsinki.
 The informed consent was obtained from all subjects before testing.
 The local medical ethics committee approved the study protocol.
 Before the test, a structured interview was performed and a clinical history was obtained, including assessment of cardiac risk factors.
 Furthermore, the measurements of patient height and weight were performed.
 Hypertension was defined as blood pressure above 140/90 mmHg or need for antihypertensive medication.
-Dyslipidemia was defined as the need for lipid-lowering medication.
+Dyslipidemia was defined as need for lipid-lowering medication.
 Subjects were considered symptomatic if they were experiencing chest pain or shortness of breath thought to be of possible cardiac origin.